b-verify/b_verify-server-ads-usecase/README.md

 # b\_verify
 [![Build Status](https://travis-ci.org/b-verify/reference-server.svg?branch=master)](https://travis-ci.org/b-verify/reference-server)
+This is a customized version of the b\_verify server that serves the verification objects for authenticated data structures.
+The server supports a PUT/GET interface.

 ## Throughput Benchmark
 To test the throughput of the b\_verify server we measure the amount of time required to process client updates.
 In the b\_verify protocol clients may update ADS\_ROOTs stored on the server.
 The server verifies these updates, and then commits many changes as a batch.
 Clients must then request proofs from the server to verify that the server has performed the updates.